ganesshkumar/ganesshkumar.github.io/src/pages/articles/2016-02-01-browser-privacy-addons.md

 [Firefox](https://addons.mozilla.org/en-US/firefox/addon/self-destructing-cookies-webex/)

 ## Random Agent Spoofer
 Random Agent Spoofer(RAS) is a great tool to spoof your identity.
 This add-on can play around with lot of parameters to mock your identity.
 It has a list of userAgents which can be cycled through at regular intervals.
 It also modifies content of headers like Do Not Track, Authorization, XFF, referred options.
 The Accept headers are usually tailored to the profile currently being used.
-You can see the additional options provided by RAS [here](https://addons.mozilla.org/en-US/firefox/addon/random-agent-spoofer/).
 RAS doesn't exactly prevent tracking.
 It adds noise to the tracking system by sending random information intelligently over period of time.
 Not available any more.
 [Alternative](https://addons.mozilla.org/en-US/firefox/addon/advanced-user-agent-spoofer)

 ## CsFire